Barrakka Lift

 The Barrakka Lift is a lift in Valletta, Malta which was constructed in 2012, on the site of a previous lift which had operated from 1905 to 1973 and which was demolished in 1983.
-It is located inside the ditch of the fortifications of Valletta, and it links Lascaris Wharf to St. Peter and Paul Bastion and the Upper Barrakka Gardens.
+It is located inside the ditch of the fortifications of Valletta, and links Lascaris Wharf to St. Peter and Paul Bastion and the Upper Barrakka Gardens.
 It therefore allows access from the Grand Harbour to the city.

 First lift

 Background and construction

 In 1901, Sacco Albanese, a former employee of the Edison Manufacturing Company, proposed the construction of a tramway in Malta.
 The tender was won by Macartney, McElroy & Co.
 Ltd, which apart from the tramway also planned to construct two lifts in Valletta, one near Marsamxett Harbour and another near the Grand Harbour.
-Eventually it was decided to only construct the elevator on the Grand Harbour side, and the contract was signed on 24 December 1903.
+Eventually it was decided to only construct the lift on the Grand Harbour side, and the contract was signed on 24 December 1903.

 Macartney, McElroy & Co.
 Ltd hired the London-based subcontractors Joseph Richmond & Co.
-Ltd. Construction cost £5000 and it was completed in September 1905.
+Ltd. The construction costing £5,000 was completed in September 1905.
 The official opening took place on 18 December 1905.